monsoonmaelstrom/book2/book2.md

 “Nice hair.
 I like it,” I tell him.

-“Thanks,” he says with a nod that would probably have him falling over if Gavin wasn’t propping him up.
+“Thanks,” he responds with a nod that would probably have him falling over if Gavin wasn’t propping him up.

 “She’s here,” I warn him.

 “I don’t care!” he tells us all loudly.

-“Yes, we got that from the hair,” Alex remarks with a hint of amusement.
+“Yes, we got that from the hair,” Alex remarks drily, with a hint of amusement.

 “I don’t!”
 Davy says again, a bit louder and more emphatic, like that will make it truer.